The Age of Hybrids

 This advantage is missing with fiber-filled comfort layers, which serve only as padding atop the coils.
 In a hybrid, fiber usually serves as an insulator to keep the foam from tangling with the coils.

-The resilience, support, and durability of the innerspring depends on the kinds of coils used.
+The resilience, support, and durability of an innerspring depends on the kind of coils used.
 The most durable and supportable coil type is continuous coils.
 However, these are the type with the most pronounced motion transfer – the least movement of one sleeping partner is sensed by the other.
 For this to really work in a hybrid mattress, it needs a thicker foam layer than other foam-coil hybrids.
 Although continuous coils are less costly than other coils types – especially pocket coils – this cost saving is countered by the expense of additional foam.

 On the other hand, encased pocket coils are the most conformable with the least motion transfer.
-However, since they are not tied to each other, hence supporting each other, they are more liable to coil failure or displacement.
+However, since they are not tied to each other, therefore not supporting each other, they are more liable to coil failure or displacement.
 This is not as great a problem as it could be, since the pockets are attached to each other, increasing the stability of the coil array as a whole.

 Disadvantages of a Hybrid Mattress

 The primary disadvantage of a foam-innerspring hybrid mattress is sagging.
 Foam layers on an innerspring are more likely to lose support and compact under the heavier parts of a sleeper’s body than when they are on a firm foam support core.
 This is because, except for continuous coils, the innerspring’s surface has greater deflection (it flexes more) than a slab of extra firm foam, the extra flexing breaks down the memory foam’s cells faster.